Home-built camping trailers

 These two trailer projects came about after my good friend Orrin and I had been messing around with WEST SYSTEM products for the past forty years.
 After building and racing a hydroplane in the Seventies, we built a 21′ cedar strip two-person kayak in 1980 and an 18’6″ cedar strip canoe in 1981.
 In 1981 we placed second in the 320-mile canoe race across New York state using our kayak.
 Both boats are shown in May/June 1985 edition of The Boatbuilder, Gougeon’s precursor to Epoxyworks.

-Aircraft designer and builder Jon’s Staudacher’s newest project is an enclosed wood trailer for his new race car.
-Jon designed a trailer to be suitable for hauling his race car and living in over a weekend at the race track.
-The trailer was built by scarfing and gluing together individual pieces of wood to form a beautiful natural wood finished race car trailer.
+Aircraft designer and builder Jon Staudacher’s newest project is a wooden enclosed trailer for his new racecar.
+Jon designed a trailer to be suitable for hauling his racecar and living in over a weekend at the race track.
+The trailer was built by scarfing and gluing together individual pieces of wood to form a beautiful natural wood-finished racecar trailer.
 Jon always surprises me with how innovative he is with projects.
-After Jon built an open wheel race car he had a design in mind for a new plywood trailer.
+After Jon built an open-wheel race car he had a design in mind for a new plywood trailer.
 Continue reading